StockerMC/discord.py_fork/docs/migrating.rst

 * :meth:`.Cog.cog_before_invoke` and :meth:`.Cog.cog_after_invoke`
     - A special method that registers a cog before and after invoke hook.
 More information can be found in :ref:`migrating_1_0_before_after_hook`.

-Those that were using listeners, such as ``on_message`` inside a cog will now have to explicitly mark them as such using the :meth:`.commands.Cog.listener` decorator.
+Those that were using listeners, such as ``on_message`` inside a cog will now have to explicitly mark them as such using the :meth:`.discord.Cog.listener` decorator.

 Along with that, cogs have gained the ability to have custom names through specifying it in the class definition line.
-More options can be found in the metaclass that facilitates all this, :class:`.commands.CogMeta`.
+More options can be found in the metaclass that facilitates all this, :class:`.discord.CogMeta`.

 An example cog with every special method registered and a custom name is as follows:

 .. code-block:: python3

-    class MyCog(commands.Cog, name='Example Cog'):
+    class MyCog(discord.Cog, name='Example Cog'):
         def cog_unload(self):
             print('cleanup goes here')